Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

 Gastric Dilation-Volvulus or Bloat in dogs is a serious condition that can even lead to death if not treated properly at the right time.
 While the exact causes of bloat continue to be a matter of medical speculation, certain breeds are found to be more susceptible to this life-threatening condition.

-Obviously, the genetic factor is important but apart from this clear factor, the shape of certain dog breeds makes them at higher risk of being affected by GDV.
+Obviously, the genetic factor is essential, but apart from this clear factor, the shape of certain dog breeds makes them at higher risk of being affected by GDV.
 Dogs with deep and narrow chests are found to be more prone to bloat.
 Accordingly, certain breeds can be categorized as having high chances of being affected by stomach dilation.
 Here goes the list of breeds most prone to bloat:

 Causes of Bloat in Dogs